Tess of the D'Urbervilles (2008 TV serial): Reception

 In the US Mary McNamara of the Los Angeles Times found Blair was able to make "full and gorgeous use of Hardy's depiction of Tess as Earth Goddess" and praised the "visceral visual beauty" elicited from the landscape.
 She also found Arterton "a marvelous Tess" which she saw as important "considering the film pretty much lives or dies with her performance".

 Brian Lowry of Variety also acclaimed Arterton's performance; calling her "wide-eyed and lovely" he praised how she "conveys the pitiful plight of her simple character trapped in an unforgiving society".
-He was, however, critical of the pacing, saying that the series soon becomes an "arduous trek".
+He was critical of the pacing, saying that the series soon becomes an "arduous trek".
 Still he found that "the payoff is strong enough to justify all that hiking across lush countryside".

 David Wiegand of the San Francisco Chronicle was less than impressed.
 He found David Blair's direction "competent" but also criticised the show's regard for period authenticity, finding that "the impoverished Durbeyfields and other villagers look a bit too well scrubbed and freshly laundered and that Wessex itself is a bit too pretty".
-Nevertheless, he remarked that Gemma Arterton was "excellent" and that the serial would "do as a reminder of Hardy's timeless appeal until something better comes along".
+He remarked that Gemma Arterton was "excellent" and that the serial would "do as a reminder of Hardy's timeless appeal until something better comes along".

-Several viewers, while enjoying the series overall, noted that the hymn 'How Great Thou Art' was anachronistic.
+Several viewers, while enjoying the series, noted that the hymn 'How Great Thou Art' was anachronistic.
 Some were disturbed enough to complain to the BBC.